angelobreuer/localtunnel.net/README.md

   ### Additional notes

   If you use a self-signed certificate for SSL, you can pass the `--allow-untrusted-certificates` option **AFTER** the `https` verb to bypass the SSL verification.

   ## Motivation

-  I have created this implementation because I did not like localtunnel's implementation:
+  I have created this implementation because I would not say I liked localtunnel's implementation:
   - It does not offer an option to open the browser.
   - It is no longer actively maintained.
-  - It requires NodeJS to run, this client is able to be compiled to a single file executable.
+  - It requires NodeJS to run.
+You can compile this client to a single file executable.
-  - It needs a HUGE amount of resources in idle that are really unneccessary.
+  - It needs a HUGE amount of resources idle that are unnecessary.